School Program Approval

 Non-Accredited Institutions

-Both accredited and non-accredited institutions have similar approval requirements as listed above; however, when an institution is non-accredited, it is the SAA that must review and verify the substantial list of legal requirements contained in 38 USC §3676.
+Both accredited and non-accredited institutions have similar approval requirements as listed above; however, when an institution is non-accredited, it is the SAA that must review and verify the substantial list of legal requirements contained in the U.S. Code for approval of nonaccredited courses.

 A few examples of issues more thoroughly reviewed and not assumed for non-accredited and for-profit institutions include: